Vyral/treasure-davis-blog/_posts/2017-03-16-smart-improvements-to-make-before-selling-your-house.md

 * Replace any chipped or peeling paint
 * Place a colorful doormat on your front porch

-We are in an area where buyers are heavily financed by VA and FHA loans. **Accomplishing the list of tasks above gives you a much better shot at ensuring your home passes the appraisal**when the time comes.
+We are in an area where buyers are heavily financed by VA and FHA loans. **Accomplishing the list of tasks above gives you a much better shot at ensuring your home passes the appraisal&nbsp;**when the time comes.

 {% include pullquote.html %}